-Fidgeting (not being able to sit still)
+- Fidgeting or squirming (not being able to sit still)

-Trouble doing quiet tasks, such as reading
+- Trouble sitting still and doing quiet tasks, such as reading

-Not having patience
+- Not having patience

-Blurting out comments at inappropriate times
+- Blurting out comments at inappropriate times

-Interrupting conversations or speaking out of turn
+- Interrupting conversations or speaking out of turn

-Trouble waiting for a turn or standing in line
+- Trouble waiting for a turn or standing in line

 Many children who like to run and jump may be high-energy.
 But that doesn’t mean they are hyperactive.
 To count as ADHD, symptoms have to be on the extreme side and have to cause problems in the child’s life.
 Also, they have to have been doing this for at least 6 months.